nako-ruru/httpcompression/README.md

 ## Usage

-Call `httpcompression.Handler` to get an adapter that can be used to wrap any handler (an object which implements the `http.Handler` interface), to transparently provide response body compression.
+Call `httpcompression.DefaultAdapter` to get an adapter that can be used to wrap any handler (an object which implements the `http.Handler` interface), to transparently provide response body compression.
 Note that `httpcompression` automatically compresses using Zstandard, Brotli, and Gzip